tukichen/Social-Network-Graph-Analysis-on-AWS/README.md

 Note: this query will take more than  **4 hours to run**.
 Plan accordingly, and monitor carefully: if anything looks wrong, abort, fix, restart.

-When you are done, appreciate how _relatively_ quick and easy it was to analyze a 0.5TB graph!
+appreciate how _relatively_ quick and easy it was to analyze a 0.5TB graph!

-**What you need to turn in:**
-How many (x, y) points are generated in the histogram?
-DON'T FORGET TO SHUTDOWN YOUR INSTANCES!